pdbrown/triss/README.md

 Possible space savings.
 With `triss`, each share is the same size as the original input.
-With symmetric encryption only the ciphertext `c` is, while the other shares have a fixed size: the `k`s, typically 256-512 bits depending on the chosen key size.
+With symmetric encryption only the ciphertext `c` is, while the other shares have a fixed size, typically 256-512 bits depending on the chosen key size.

 ##### Advantages of `triss`